Sanjay71013/PDF_Chatbot/README.md

 ## Contributing

-We welcome contributions to improve and enhance the Chat with PDFs application.
+I welcome contributions to improve and enhance the Chat with PDFs application.
 If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.